ivan-hc/Arch-Deployer/README.md

 NOTE: I'm not the maintainer of any AUR script.

-# Usage
-If you have downloaded it locally (see the method 2, above):

-    ./arch-deployer $PROGRAM

-If you have installed Arch-Deployer from "AM" (method 1) or AUR (method 3):

-    arch-deployer $PROGRAM

-At the end of the process, all the packages will be extracted and the folders placed into an .AppDir directory, so you can work on an AppImage.

 # Related projects
 ##### Sources and tools
 - libunionpreload from https://github.com/project-portable/libunionpreload